First, what is a webhook?

 invalid-sentiment - Invalid sentiment provided.

 Sentiment must be one of: bullish, bearish, flat.
 The available sentiments are bullish, bearish and flat.
-You can optionally exchange long for bullish and short for bearish.
+You can optionally use long for bullish and short for bearish.
 This is for compatibility with TradingView strategies out of the box.

 invalid-sentiment-action - Invalid sentiment action provided.